apache/stanbol/enhancer/engines/langid/README.md

     identification.
 A value of 0 or below means to use the complete text.
 Otherwise only a substring of the specified length taken from the middle of the text will be used.
 The default value is 400 characters.

-* <pre><code>org.apache.stanbol.enhancer.engines.langid.model-configuration-file</pre></code>

-    the name of a file that defines which statistical language models are used and the mappings from statistical model names to language labels that will appear as the value in the enhancement structure.
-By default the resource file *languageLabelsMap.txt* is used.

 ## Usage